vrtulka23/scinumtools/paper/paper.md

 Total mass:        Quantity(1.275e+01 kg)
 ```

-Parsing interface can take multiple DIP sources, either from strings, or files and produces a dictionary of clean and normalized parameters that can be used further in the code.
+The parsing interface accepts multiple DIP sources, provided either as strings or files, and produces a dictionary of normalized, validated parameters for downstream use.

 ## Material Properties (MAT)